 The reserve offers a lot of information and a good working experience in tropical nature.
 If you wish to learn something, you are always welcome to ask.
 Depending on the time of the stay, the responsibilities will be more and also the knowledge.

 Learning about farming and permaculture in general, take part of a great project that seeks to transform agriculture involving ecological and social local tissues plus you can balance your carbon footprint by reforesting.

-As an interchange we offer comfortable accommodation and healthy and delicious food.
+As an interchange we offer accommodation and healthy and delicious own grow vegetables.
 Our level of English is good, but we have a great experience in teaching Spanish to foreigners, which can be another possibility of Exchange.

 We are looking for skilled volunteers to help do construction work, gardening our different food plantation, give care to our animals and develop art projects with the locals.

-At the moment we have an open windows one room for our volunteers with a shared dry bathroom located outside and a kitchen with a fabulous pizza/cakes oven.
-You can choose to sleep in bed, tend or hamac.
+At the moment we have an open windows one room for our volunteers with a shared dry bathroom located outside and a kitchen.
+You can choose to sleep in tend or hamac.